Week 3 of the Orca Nutrition Games is all about SLOWING IT DOWN!

 — Allow your body to Sense Satisfaction —

 Eating slowly allows your body enough time to recognize when you’re full.
-It takes your body about twenty minutes after beginning the beal for your brain to send out the signal your appetite is satiated; do some of your meals not even last that long?
+It takes your body about twenty minutes after beginning the meal for your brain to send out the signal your appetite is satiated; do some of your meals even last that long?

 If you are eating too quickly, it is easy to consume an excess of calories from the delay in communication.
 What if each meal/snack that you felt ‘stuffed’, rather than ‘satisfied’, could be a culprit for stalled body goals?

 When you slow down, savor the meal, pay attention to how it really tastes, and be mindful of each bite, you will leave the table feeling better and making overall better choices.